Skip to main content

 Eligibility

 5.2.
-All participants must complete Bondi's Know Your Customer (KYC) and Anti-Money Laundering (AML) onboarding process prior to engaging in any platform activity.
+All participants must complete Bondi's Know Your Customer (KYC) and Anti-Money Laundering (AML) onboarding process (implemented via idenfy or a substantially similar service) prior to engaging in any platform activity.
+You authorize Bondi to collect, process, and verify your identification information and to share such information and results with the Issuer for compliance purposes.

 Irrevocability of Blockchain Transactions